-How To Use Animated Action To Make Your Railway Come AliveWaiting for your comment 10 months, 10 days ago Mechanics No Comments Array
+How To Use Animated Action To Make Your Railway Come Alive2 comments 11 months, 18 days ago Mechanics 2 Comments Array

 Looking for a way to bring your railway to life and add interest?
 Animated scenes are the answer.

 I’m a great fan of using scenic animations, small diorama’s with moving elements, to bring otherwise static aspects of a railway to life.
 I’ve seen them on a few layouts, have used them on previous layouts and hope to incorporate them in my small Cornish layout to create a “working” beam engine in a tin mine.
 The challenge is coming up with ideas.
 Hopefully, the following will inspire.

 What’s possible is only limited by your imagination.

 Some great ideas can be seen on Rick Spano’s N gauge Sceniced and Undecided Railway of which he’s kindly posted videos here.

 This is one of the videos showing two shop ceiling fans in operation.
 This particular animation was created by modeller David K. Smith but is now used by Rick.